skeyll/SynicSugar/docs/content/GettingStarted/helloworld.md

 ### 3. p2p connection

-We can already connect with other peers.
-All that remains is to create components to send and receive packets.
+We have already connect with other peers.
+To send and receive packets, all that remains is to create components fo that.<br>
 SynicSugar has two type network objects: "NetworkPlayer" and "NetworkCommons".
 NetworkPlayer is like NetworkBehavior in other libraries.
 This each instance has UserID and, the instance is synchronized with the instance owner's process over the network.
 On the other hand, NetworkCommons has no UserID.
 All peers can call a process in this class to synchronize with others.
 (Or just lobby Host can force to synchronize a process with others.)
-We can use NetworkCommons for game system such as game time, NPC HP, item drops and so on.
+We can use NetworkCommons for game system such as game time, NPC HP, item drops and so on.<br>
 For both types, we need to create a class with the "public **partial** class" keyword and "NetworkPlayer" or "NetworkCommons" attribute.
 ```cs
 using SynicSugar.P2P;